Chronic Sinus Problems? Try the Bulletproof Sinus Rinse

 1. Get a sinus saline spray.
 This can give temporary relief by moisturizing your nasal cavity, but frankly, it isn’t the best option.
 If you have a chronic condition, it will simply return when the spray wears off.
 I use this on airplanes when I don’t have access to other tools.
 I suggest Xlear, which you can buy at Whole Foods.
 Their formula includes xylitol, a sugar alcohol that inhibits the growth of nasopharyngeal bacteria .

 3. The best nasal irrigation I’ve found is a Bulletproof Sinus Rinse.
-Instead of a Neti Pot, get a large salad bowl and fill it with hot water (not so hot that it burns you, but fairly hot).
+Boil filtered water, cool it to a warm temperature (not hot enough to burn you, but still fairly warm), and and pour it into a large sterilized salad bowl.
 Next, add salt; enough to make the solution isotonic (roughly ½ teaspoon for every cup of water).
 Salt water – the key ingredient in all these techniques – prevents bacterial growth, whereas regular water promotes it.
 The next ingredient you’ll add is a few drops of iodine, and, if you wish, xylitol.

 - Place your bowl on a counter and bend forward like a dippy bird.
 Don’t tip your head back or you’ll gag.
 Your spine should be parallel to the floor.